Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 To dive deeper, check out our guide to the early signs of balding.

-The best time to take finasteride is whatever time you’ll remember to take it consistently.
+The best time of day to take finasteride is whatever time you’ll remember to take it consistently.
 For some, that may be first thing in the morning or whenever you take your vitamins.
 Others may prefer to take finasteride with dinner or before bed.

 What If I Miss a Finasteride Dose?